textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 In summary, we’ve made a trade-off.
 There’s less markup in the shortcode, but there’s:

-* more markup in your article (maybe more of an eye-sore too)
+* more markup in your article due to the larger longer short-tag (maybe more of an eye-sore too)
 * a more complex short-tag to remember, and
 * a bigger hit on PHP processing because of the markup integration with global HTML attribute.